seixaslucky/DDD-template-dotnet-core-3.1/README.md

 Copy the ZipFile "DDD" to the folder:
 "C:\Users\<USER>\Documents\Visual Studio 2019\Templates\ProjectTemplates"

-Restart Visual Studio, and it is done.
+Restart Visual Studio and it is done.